CITS3007 lab 6 (week 8) – Binary data formats, program analysis

 Then, many undefined behaviours (like going out of bounds) will trigger the sanitizers to display a stack trace and an explanation of the error – making C behave much more like a language with exceptions (Python or Java, say) when it comes to trying to diagnose bugs and vulnerabilities (as opposed to its usual behaviour, which is to give no visible sign at all that something could be wrong with the program).

-When completing the unit project, it will be up to your group to decide what static and dnynamic analysis tools to use on your code in order to find defects and possible vulnerabilities.
+When completing the unit project, it will be up to your group to decide what static and dynamic analysis tools to use on your code in order to find defects and possible vulnerabilities.

 Before looking at standalone static analysis tools, we’ll first discuss options that are already built into your compiler.
 It’s important to ensure you’re making good use of the features already included in GCC.